stormalf/grafana_ibmi/README.md

 This repo will contain only the code changes to get grafana frontend working on IBMi.
 Not the full grafana code from https://github.com/grafana/grafana.git.

-Gnu-make need to be installed on IBMi.
+Gnu-make needs to be installed on IBMi.

 ## LIMITS